Caring for Farm Animals Caring for Farm Animals

 Poultry: In partnership with our poultry suppliers, we will continue to seek improvements that result in healthy biological function, expression of natural behavior and humane processing.

 Darden has collaborated with our Animal Welfare Council, our suppliers and consulting advisors to develop a program to collect and assess Key Welfare Indicators (KWIs) for broiler chickens at harvest facilities.
-The pilot program will begin in FY24 and measure performance of outcomes-based KWIs from our broiler suppliers.
-The metrics for the study are based on nationally recognized audit standards and international guidance on welfare indicators.
+The pilot program has begun to measure performance of outcomes-based KWIs from our broiler suppliers.
+The metrics for the study are based on nationally recognized audit standards such as NCC, FACTA and IPWA audit tools and international guidance on welfare indicators.

 In FY23, Darden engaged with, and surveyed, our broiler suppliers on medically important antibiotics (MIA).
 We found that all of Darden's vertically integrated suppliers are compliant with FDA guidance for MIA and most were also compliant with guidance from the WHO.
 Darden will continue to engage with our suppliers and industry thought leaders on this topic.